AnilFurkanOkcun/UWMediaPicker-Android/README.md

 ## Supported Features

-* Multiple image or video selecting
+* Multiple image and/or video selecting
 * Image compression
 * Image preview by press and holding the image
 * Async album loading with Kotlin Coroutine